alisdair/alisdair.github.com/_posts/2012-08-31-invisible-proxies-with-ruby.md

 ### Forward!

 Then, you need your proxy implementation.
-We just forward all calls to `responds_to?` and any missing methods on to the target object:
+We just forward all calls to `respond_to?` and any missing methods on to the target object:

 {% highlight ruby %}
 class InvisibleProxy